simonescaccia/IoTProject/Evaluation.md

 ### During the development of the project

 General performance evaluation of the system:
-We want to detect if a water leak occur within 24h, in order to be able to repair it the next working day and I can reduce the water loss.
+We want to detect if a water leak occur within 24h, in order to be able to repair it the next working day so that we can reduce water loss.
 Also, we want to know wich pipe is leaking.

 We will use the following metrics to evaluate the performance of the system: